Biden to speak on Ukraine crisis Tuesday as US official says the 'beginning of an invasion' is happening - KTVZ

 There are substantial numbers of Russian troops close to the borders with the newly recognized republics.
 But CNN has not seen social media video nor satellite imagery showing newly arrived Russian units inside either of the separatist-held regions of Luhansk and Donetsk.

-The developments were unfolding as Putin ordered Russian troops into two separatist-held regions of Eastern Ukraine after declaring them independent.
+The developments were unfolding as Russian President Vladimir Putin ordered Russian troops into two separatist-held regions of Eastern Ukraine after declaring them independent.
 Biden, responding in the hours after Putin signed the orders, issued a narrow set of restrictions limiting financial activity in the two regions.

 But he was expected to go further a day later after consulting with European allies and processing new information showing Russia continuing apace with preparations for an imminent assault on Ukraine.
 It wasn’t clear yet what new consequences Biden would impose, or whether they would amount to the entirety of the harsh punishment he and other leaders have been promising should an invasion proceed.

 As he was readying the announcement, the US was coordinating with allies in Europe in the hopes of averting a full-scale war.
-The United Kingdom said Tuesday it was slapping sanctions on five Russian banks and three wealthy individuals following Putin’s decision to recognize two separatist republics.

-Prime Minister Boris Johnson announced the sanctions in a statement to the UK parliament on Tuesday, saying Putin was “establishing the pretext for full scale invasion” of Ukraine.
+White House officials said it was possible Biden could address the situation in person later Tuesday.

 Finer said the forthcoming sanctions amounted to one wave of responses to Russia’s actions that would likely continue as the crisis unfolds.